skydiver/ewelink-api/README.md

 # ewelink-api
-> eWeLink API for Node.js
+> eWeLink API for JavaScript

+## Key features
+* can run on browsers, node scripts or serverless environment
+* set on/off devices
+* get power consumption on devices like Sonoff POW
+* listen for devices events

 ## Installation